 Loan repayments, fees, and interest charges will continue so you may need to think about whether you’ll need to deposit money into the account to cover those payments.

-We’ll cancel internet, mobile, and phone banking logins and passwords, cheque books, and debit cards.
+We’ll cancel internet, mobile, and phone banking logins and passwords, and debit cards.
 We’ll also cancel anyone else’s access to the accounts, including where they were a signatory, power of attorney, or additional cardholder.

 Joint bank accounts